Bentroen/GMPython/README.md

 ## To-do

-- Add extra functions to run a simple Python string, file or call a method
+- Add extra functions to run a simple Python string, file, or call object methods

 - Add default conversion for Python types with unsupported JSON serialization

-- Add support for other JSON handling libraries for compatibility with more types
+- Add support for other JSON parsing libraries for compatibility with more types

 - Add individual error checking for each Python operation (module import, function call etc.)

 - Allow more control over the interpreter lifetime with dedicated functions for initializing and finalizing it

+- Add more interaction between Python and GameMaker besides simply running code snippets

 ## Thanks